apache/atlas/docs/src/documents/Setup/InstallationInstruction.md

 #### Configuring Kafka Topics

 Apache Atlas uses Apache Kafka to ingest metadata from other components at runtime.
-This is described in the [[Architecture][Architecture page]] in more detail.
+This is described in the [Architecture](#/Architecture) in more detail.
 Depending on the configuration of Apache Kafka, sometimes you might need to setup the topics explicitly before using Apache Atlas.
 To do so, Apache Atlas provides a script =bin/atlas_kafka_setup.py= which can be run from Apache Atlas server.
 In some environments, the hooks might start getting used first before Apache Atlas server itself is setup.
 In such cases, the topics can be run on the hosts where hooks are installed using a similar script `hook-bin/atlas_kafka_setup_hook.py`.
 Both these use configuration in `atlas-application.properties` for setting up the topics.
-Please refer to the [[Configuration][Configuration page]] for these details.
+Please refer to the [Configuration](#/Configuration]) for these details.

 #### Setting up Apache Atlas
 There are a few steps that setup dependencies of Apache Atlas.
 One such example is setting up the JanusGraph schema in the storage backend of choice.
 In a simple single server setup, these are automatically setup with default configuration when the server first accesses these dependencies.

 However, there are scenarios when we may want to run setup steps explicitly as one time operations.
-For example, in a multiple server scenario using [High Availability](HighAvailability), it is preferable to run setup steps from one of the server instances the first time, and then start the services.
+For example, in a multiple server scenario using [High Availability](#/HighAvailability), it is preferable to run setup steps from one of the server instances the first time, and then start the services.

 To run these steps one time, execute the command =bin/atlas_start.py -setup= from a single Apache Atlas server instance.